slint-ui/slint/docs/testing.md

 SLINT_TEST_FILTER=layout cargo test -p test-driver-rust
 ```

-Instead of putting everything in a sixtyfps! macro, it is possible to tell the driver to do the
+Instead of putting everything in a slint! macro, it is possible to tell the driver to do the
 compilation in the build.rs, with the builod-time feature:

 ```